UARK-AICV/CattleFace-RGBT-benchmark/README.md

 Before doing this, you should backup the old data folder.
 Then run the original script like normal.
 Or you can create new data, but remember to change all the config and python scripts too.

 You can use the notebook `make_new_data.ipynb` to convert any new data into the required format.
+Then you should run step 1 to make sure the folder can be visualized correctly.
+Then you can train it.